lightdash/lightdash/packages/backend/README.md

 Restrictions:

-- Cannot import controllers, models and other services
+- Cannot import controllers, and other services
 - Can import models, clients and projectAdapters

 ### Models